brobohn/APLSIP/README.md

 This produces seven output files named "output_file_<start time in ms>".
 Each contains the number of lines used in the test and the intersections reported.

 To view the source code, type "jar xf APLSIP.jar".
 All source code and compiled machine code is included in that jar.
-If you want to recompile the source code, type "./make.sh" (Linux/Mac) or "make.bat" (Windows).

 -------------------------------------------------------------------------------
 IMPLEMENTATION NOTES